sankamuk/PysparkCheatsheet/Pyspark-StructuredStreaming-04.md

 > Note its only on arrival of event with time `20-04-2020-10-40` which makes window `2020-04-20 10:10:00, 2020-04-20 10:15:00` out of scope and eligible to be dropped is when the window is passed to sink.
 > All subsequent old event has no role in Streaming anyway.
+> This becomes a very powerful feature as it allow you to use ***File Sink*** with window aggregation again with no duplicate like Update mode as now with append mode it will be written only once.
+> Downside with Append mode is that result will be delayed by ***Watermark*** interval.